 Montessori teachers are in high demand and are a great alternative to the standard teaching in many public and private schools.
 The Montessori approach to teaching focuses on guiding a child through their development with relatively independent hands-on learning.

 Becoming a Montessori teacher is simple and requires a short certification process.
 Montessori teachers must have a bachelor’s degree and complete the training process at a certified training center.
-There are training centers worldwide, so no matter the location, there is most likely a Montessori training school nearby.
+There are training centers worldwide and available online, so no matter the location, there is most likely a Montessori training school nearby.

 There are a few things to consider when becoming a Montessori certified teacher.
 Read on to find out how to get your Montessori certification, if this teaching style is right for you, and where you should get your certification.